ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Analyze report](/phases/phase1_images/analyze_report/Analyze1.png?raw=true)

-We are going to use the Eclipse WebSphere Migration Toolkit plugin to look at and fix the errors above since changing code, libraries, etc is easier in an IDE.
+Again, the Migration Toolkit for Application Binaries Analyze report is used for assessment.
+That is, its main goal is to *quantify the migration effort*.
+It should not be used for repackaging the application or make code changes.
+For doing so, we are going to use the Eclipse WebSphere Migration Toolkit plugin in the next section.

 ## Source Migration